xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 For details on the management of vendor profile information, see {% link "Managing vendor profile information" ref_b7PTQMgf %}

 ## Terminating a vendor's user session
-If the store administrator needs to force a logout of a vendor, they can terminate the user session of that vendor the same way as that of any other user in the store - by chosing the "Log out this user" option from the **Profile actions** selector in the vendor's profile:
+If the store administrator needs to force a logout of a vendor, they can terminate the user session of that vendor the same way as that of any other user in the store - by chosing the "Logout this user" option from the **Profile actions** selector in the vendor's profile:
 ![xc5_mv_log_out_vendor.png]({{site.baseurl}}/attachments/ref_6OTbIwfd/xc5_mv_log_out_vendor.png)

 ## "Log in as this vendor"